Texas DWI Legal Limit.

 Alcohol consumption follows a known pattern.
 First, the driver absorbs alcohol into the body.
 This happens when the driver drinks a beer, takes a shot of whatever, or sips a glass of wine.
 Second, the alcohol is distributed into the body.
 Finally, the body eliminates the alcohol.
 As the diagram below shows, these three phases create the BAC curve.

 Furthermore, the driver’s body absorbs alcohol almost immediately after drinking.
+This is because alcohol mixes easily with water.
 The alcohol passes from the mouth to the stomach and intestines.
 From there, it goes into the blood and reaches the brain.
 At this point, the driver will start showing signs of intoxication.
 But the onset of intoxication depends on several factors.
-Let’s see how this works.

 BAC Absorption Factors